chingu-voyages/v47-tier1-team-06/README.md

 [Figma](https://www.figma.com/)

 # Running the project #
+Run the project using [this link](https://chingu-voyages.github.io/v47-tier1-team-06/) or by following these steps: <br>

 1. Clone project<br>
 2. Install bootstrap npm install bootstrap (check in package-json in the dependencies section to see if it downloaded properly) <br>